Welcome to BIEN, the Botanical Information and Ecology Network

 BIEN is a network of ecologists, botanists, and computer scientists working together to document global patterns of plant diversity, function and distribution.

-Our central goal – To deliver (i) standardized botanical observation records, (ii) geographic range maps, diversity maps, (iii) species lists; and (iv) a species-level phylogeny for all of the plants in the New World.
-This information will enable us to better understand the determinants of the past and present plant diversity, distributions and abundance.
-This knowledge is essential for predicting how species, vegetation and agricultural crops will respond to future climate changes as well as providing a more accurate baseline to describe many dimensions of plant diversity (taxonomic, functional, and phylogenetic) in the New World.
+Our central goal – To deliver (i) standardized botanical observation records, (ii) geographic range maps, diversity maps, (iii) species lists; (iv) trait and functional information, and (iv) a species-level phylogenies.
+Together, this knowledge is essential for predicting how species, vegetation and agricultural crops will respond to future climate changes as well as providing a more accurate baseline to describe many dimensions of global plant diversity (taxonomic, functional, and phylogenetic).

-The BIEN website- is a portal to summarize the different goals and projects associated with BIEN and brings together many types of data needed to address several pressing ecological and global change questions.
-Here you will find access to, for all plant species in the New World (i) georeferenced plant observations from herbarium, plot, and trait records; (ii) vegetation and plot inventories; (iii) species geographic distribution maps; (iv) plant traits; (v) a species-level phylogeny for all plants in the New World; and (vi) cross-continent, continent, and country-level species lists.
+The BIEN website- Here you will find access to, for all plant species in the New World (i) georeferenced plant observations from herbarium, plot, and trait records; (ii) vegetation and plot inventories; (iii) species geographic distribution maps; (iv) plant traits; (v) a species-level phylogeny for all plants in the New World; and (vi) cross-continent, continent, and country-level species lists.

-Access Data – See the data policy page (click here) where you can request access to data and data products
+Access Data – See the data policy page (click here) where you can access public data, request access to private data, and data products